Nicholls takes on SE Louisiana, seeks 5th straight home win - WTOP News

 Thibodaux, Louisiana; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: Nicholls will try to keep its four-game home win streak intact when the Colonels play SE Louisiana.
+BOTTOM LINE: Nicholls hosts SE Louisiana aiming to continue its four-game home winning streak.

-The Colonels are 3-0 in home games.
-Nicholls averages 63.6 points while outscoring opponents by 8.5 points per game.
+The Colonels have gone 3-0 at home.
+Nicholls ranks second in the Southland in team defense, giving up 55.1 points while holding opponents to 36.6% shooting.

-The Lions have gone 2-2 away from home.
-SE Louisiana averages 65.6 points and has outscored opponents by 9.3 points per game.
+The Lions are 2-2 on the road.
+SE Louisiana scores 65.6 points while outscoring opponents by 9.3 points per game.

-The Colonels and Lions meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Tanita Swift is shooting 44.3% and averaging 15.1 points for the Colonels.
+TOP PERFORMERS: Deonna Brister is shooting 63.6% from beyond the arc with 1.8 made 3-pointers per game for the Colonels, while averaging 11.1 points, 5.4 rebounds and two steals.

-Alexius Horne is shooting 46.8% and averaging 14.0 points for the Lions.
+Alexius Horne is scoring 14.0 points per game and averaging 3.4 rebounds for the Lions.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.